williaz/TechRefresher/AWS.md

     - Container: isolated user space processes
     - image: portable, consistent and immutable; includes dependencies
   - AWS ECS API for cluster management infrastructure
+  - Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.
+This feature is supported by tasks using both the EC2 and Fargate launch types.

 ### IAM
 - Authentication